Soccer for Life Outdoor Soccer Rules

 “Soccer For Life” U14-U18 Soccer Program

-All games shall be played in accordance with the laws of the game as published by F.I.F.A. and the O.S.A, except those superseded by specific rules as outlined in this section.
+All games shall be played in accordance with the laws of the game as published by F.I.F.A. and the Ontario Soccer, except those superseded by specific rules as outlined in this section.

 - The Field